pedrosan/DS_specialization/ML/report.md

 ## PREAMBLE

-Report for the first assignment of the [_Machine Learning_](https://www.coursera.org/course/repdata) course of the _Coursera/JHSPH Data Science Specialization_.
+Report for the first assignment of the [_Practical Machine Learning_](https://www.coursera.org/course/predmachlearn) course of the _Coursera/JHSPH Data Science Specialization_.

 The source files are posted on [GitHub](https://github.com/pedrosan/DS_specialization/tree/master/ML)